fraunhofer-iais/dense-hmm/README.md

 All experiments were conducted on a `Intel(R) Xeon(R) Silver 4116` CPU @ 2.10GHz and a `NVidia Tesla V100` GPU.

-Using the training parameters specified in the Jupyter notebooks, we observed the following approximate runtimes==?==:
+Using the training parameters specified in the Jupyter notebooks, we observed the following approximate runtimes:

 ###### Paper section 4